krgamestudios/mechaimmensewarfare.com/public/content/story/chapter_01.md

 This was new for the Empire.
 Mecha were expensive to build, and even harder to control.
 What had they sought to gain from spooking her whale?
 A low cry of shock resounded through the cockpit, and hot pinpricks pierced the skin of her face.
 She willed the machine around her to calm down, mentally asserting her authority, and her confidence.

-Such an act would’ve been futile when she had first “acquired” the whale.
+Such an act would’ve been futile when she had first "acquired" the whale.
 Back then, it really was just a machine.
 However, it’s time within proximity of the Catastrophe had caused it to gain at least some semblance of a mind.
 She had wondered what would happen when the Sky Whale decided not to obey, but she needed the safety of the Catastrophe's barriers.
 It was a risk she had to take.

-“Admiral-” the technician again.
+"Admiral-" the technician again.

-“Admiral, the last drone has a pilot.”
+"Admiral, the last drone has a pilot."

-“Roger that.”
+"Roger that."
 She was alert now.
 The whale was upset.
 She had to keep her mind focused for the commands from her hands to be obeyed.

 The last Wasp Drone hadn’t moved since it arrived.
 Tense moments past.
 Then suddenly, movement.
 Grace watched closely, both through the cockpit window and a display screen, as the drone convulsed.
 Then, it started to change.